 I think it’s very cool that they never explained what the monsters were.
 Were they aliens?
-Were they lab creations gone wrong?
 Were they the true form of Republicans once they peel off their skin and try to eat all of us?

-Emily Blunt afraid to even let pills shifting in plastic bottle make noise.
+Emily Blunt is afraid to let the pills shifting in the plastic bottle make noise.

-Good tension with little boy running around shop almost stepping on leaves.
+Good tension with the little boy running around shop almost stepping on leaves.

 Despite sheer insanity of it, older sister lets little brother take a toy that will make noise.
 I liked this because it felt like a true representation of sibling love and kid stupidly.

 AWESOME: A little kid who uses the toy that makes noise gets eaten by a monster.
 After the little shit started the toy, I decided to root for the monsters.

 (Did the director really kill off a little kid in the first 15 minutes?
 Or was he just kidnapped?
 If the former, this director is awesome.
 If latter, it thoroughly diminishes the scene.
 We’ll see.)
 (EDIT: He’s awesome.
 How could he not be?
 Emily Blunt married him!!!)